We rely on customers doing the right thing to keep themselves and others safe by using face coverings, unless exempt.

 We’re taking a hard line against the minority flouting face covering regulations.

-- Over 2,326 Fixed Penalty Notices (FPNs) have been issued
+- And, over 2,326 Fixed Penalty Notices (FPNs) have been issued

 It became compulsory to wear a face covering 15 June 2020.